anoidgit/Torch-nn-ext/README.md

  * `outputsize` : the size of the output.
  * `nlinear` : number of the linear you want to parallel.

-<a name='getres'></a>
+<a name='getresmodel'></a>
-### [residuemodule] getres(module_encap,scale,usegraph) ###
+### [residuemodule] getresmodel(module_encap,scale,usegraph) ###
-getres(module_encap,scale) returns a residue module by encapsulate module_encap, `scale` controls how much you want to residue, default is 1, keep nil will makes it a little bit efficient.
-In the most simple use `module_encap` could be just a nn.Linear(), module_encap's inputs size must be the same with the outputs size.
+getresmodel(module_encap,scale,usegraph) returns a residue module by encapsulate `module_encap`, `scale` controls how much you want to residue, default is 1, keep nil will makes it a little bit efficient.
+In the most simple use `module_encap` could be just a nn.Linear(), `module_encap`'s inputs size must be the same with the outputs size, `usegraph` need nngraph and may get a faster module.
-If you encapsulate nn.Tanh() with getres(), you will get a Residue-Activation(res-tanh) Function, which does not saturate, converges much faster, will not “die”, zero mean outputs, computationally efficient, and does not times the number of parameters/neuron like maxout.
+If you encapsulate nn.Tanh() with getresmodel(), you will get a Residue-Activation(res-tanh) Function, which does not saturate, converges much faster, will not “die”, zero mean outputs, computationally efficient, and does not times the number of parameters/neuron like maxout.
 I have roughly changed the GRU, just replace the tanh with scaled residue tanh, It converges faster and get a better result from Language Model test on PTB, It was not just theory better, but actually better in experiment with deep neural network.
 The module and the test script can be find at test/.

 This function takes 3 arguments: